lina-kim/rnaseq/README.md

 ### Prepare StringTie outputs for differential expression analysis
 1. Download Python script ([prepDE.py](http://ccb.jhu.edu/software/stringtie/dl/prepDE.py)) provided by StringTie developers
-2. Run script to extract read count information from StringTie outputs: `python prepDE.py [-i ballgown]`
+2. Run script to extract read count information from StringTie outputs: `python prepDE.py`
    * Note: This assumes default directory structure created by StringTie, with a `ballgown` folder in the working directory.
    * Note: The script requires a Python version between 2.7 and 3.